FAQ

 What is Co Charger?

-Co Charger is a platform that enables neighbourhoods to share electric vehicle chargers so that everyone can get the key benefits of charging at home.
+Co Charger is a platform and app that enables neighbours to share electric vehicle chargers so that everyone can get the key benefits of charging at home – regardless of what type of home they live in.

 Who is a Host?

 A Host is a person who rents out their home EV charger to neighbours using the Co Charger app.
-Download the Co Charger app, and become the Host.
+Just download the free Co Charger app, and become a Host.

 Who is a Chargee?